giannisvtls/nlp-parameter-extraction/README.md

 # AI-Powered Real-Time Chat Analytics

-A full-stack application that provides real-time chat analysis using OpenAI's API to extract meaningful parameters from messages and perform dynamic SQL queries.
-The system utilizes WebSocket connections for instant communication between the frontend and backend.
+A full-stack application that provides real-time chat analysis using OpenAI's API with Retrieval Augmented Generation (RAG) capabilities.
+The system utilizes WebSocket connections for instant communication between the frontend and backend, and includes intelligent document-based responses for banking-related queries.

 ## 🏗️ Architecture